The Best Free Miro Alternative

 Miro has a few features to help you and your team collaborate online.

-On Miro, you work on boards that can be customized to fit your needs.
+On Miro, your whiteboard can be customized to fit your needs.
 Each board is built in the form of a fully customizable infinite canvas.
 This allows you to collaborate and branch out your mind maps and ideas without limit.

 Similar to other visual collaboration tools, Miro also features a drag-and-drop design which makes it easy for you to edit your visualizations.
-Boards also have tools such as shapes, arrows, and drawing to make it seem as if you’re collaborating on a piece of paper.
+Boards also have tools such as shapes, arrows, and drawing to make it seem as if you’re collaborating on an infinite whiteboard.

 On Miro, you can collaborate with your team members via chat and video calls to reduce the need to toggle between applications when working.
 Downloading the Voting Plugin allows your team members to vote on ideas that they resonate with, allowing for better flow on your projects.